joheredi/typespec/packages/http-client-javascript/test/scenarios/encoding/query_date.md

-# skip:Should populate a Date query parameter
+# Should populate a Date query parameter

 This scenario tests that a Date query parameter is sent correctly to the wire.
 Without any explicit encoding, the default is to encode as rfc3339